sensu/sensu-influxdb-handler/README.md

-  -a, --addr string            the address of the influxdb server, should be of the form 'http://host:port' -d, --db-name string         the influxdb to send metrics to -h, --help                   help for sensu-influxdb-handler -i, --insecure-skip-verify   if true, the influx client skips https certification validation -p, --password string        the password for the given db
+  -a, --addr string            the address of the influxdb server, should be of the form 'http://host:port' -d, --db-name string         the influxdb to send metrics to -h, --help                   help for sensu-influxdb-handler -i, --insecure-skip-verify   if true, the influx client skips https certificate verification -p, --password string        the password for the given db
       --precision string       the precision value of the metric (default "s") -u, --username string        the username for the given db